So, you’re attracting floods of new customers to your eCommerce website. How do you make them fall in love with you hook, line and sinker?

 Send them an email recognising their loyalty and encouraging them to provide a review.
 This is also an effective way to inspire loyalty amongst your ecommerce customers, as it shows them how you value their opinion.

 Do not underestimate the power of unique product descriptions.

-There’s a massive correlation between content and high-converting product pages.
+There’s a massive correlation between content and the best high-converting product pages.
 One easy way to include fresh and relevant content is through adding highly evocative product descriptions.

 When writing product descriptions, it’s easy to go deep into the specifications, like size, weight, fabrics, and so on.
 This stuff is important.
 But the real focus of your product descriptions should be on how the product will benefit the customer.